 11. Clean the shower while IN the shower— I saw this trick somewhere a long time ago, and it really IS a timesaver.
 Does it get rid of hard water spots?
 Well, no, but if what you need is a quick wash for dirt or dust, just fill one of those sponge-holders with some soap and keep it near the shower.
 Every time you shower, give the tub a quick scrub down!
 And remember, it needs to get stashed away before a showing, along with ANY and all soap or shampoo (nobody wants to see personal care items in a shower…especially razors and toothbrushes, ICK!).

 12. Spot clean and freshen carpet– My favorite trick for getting our house to smell nice is to mix 1 part Borax with 1 part baking soda in a sugar shaker, then add 10 drops of peppermint and lavender.
-I sprinkle it on the carpet, then vacuum it up 10 minutes later!
+I learnt from a carpet cleaning company – Carpet Cleaning Lenoir City website that if I sprinkle it on the carpet, then vacuum it up 10 minutes later!
 The house smells so fresh afterwards, without overpowering anyone (good to know, because air fresheners are a NO when it comes to showing a house, apparently.
 It sends the message that you have something to hide.)
 For other Pinterest cleaning tips, you can read my list and reviews here.

 As far as spot cleaning, sprinkle baking soda over a stain, then pour vinegar on top.
 The chemical reaction causes bubbling, which lifts the stain, then you scrub for a minute.
 Just make sure to vacuum once or twice afterwards!